-FRANKLY SPEAKING ABOUT CANCER
+FRANKLY SPEAKING

-Myeloproliferative Neoplasms (MPN)

-he journey through a diagnosis of MPN is different for each person and there is no road map that will work for everyone.
+10 TIPS TO LIVING WELL WITH A Myeloproliferative Neoplasm (MPN) he journey through a diagnosis of an MPN is different for each person and there is no road map that will work for everyone.
 Different people need different things.
-Whether you are the person diagnosed with an MPN or a caregiver we hope these ten tips that have been shared by others living with MPN will help you along the way.
+Whether you are the person diagnosed with an MPN or a caregiver we hope these ten tips that have been shared by others living with an MPN will help you along the way.

-- 1. Learn as much as you can about your diagnosis and treatment options.
+- Learn as much as you can about your diagnosis and treatment options.
 Be an information seeker.
-Read about MPN.
+Read about MPNs.
 Be careful about the Internet.
-If you search for MPN information on the Internet be sure to check the date, stay with credible organizations that update their sites frequently, and most important, talk with your health care team and ask questions if there is something you don't understand. - 2.
-Find a specialist in the treatment of MPN.
-Since it is a rare disease you should see a specialist in the treatment of MPN.
+If you search for MPN information on the Internet be sure to check the date and that it was written by a healthcare professional, stay with credible organizations that update their sites frequently and, most important, talk with your health care team and ask questions if there is something you don't understand. - Find a specialist in the treatment of MPNs.
+Since it is a rare disease you should see a specialist in the treatment of MPNs.
+Don't be afraid to get a second opinion.
 Talk with your doctor about a clinical trial and if it might be a treatment option for you. - 3.
 Actively work with your health care team.
-Depending on your age, type of MPN, symptoms, and stage of your disease, your doctor may recommend a variety of treatments.
+Depending on your age, type of MPN, symptoms and risk level of your disease, your doctor may recommend a variety of treatments.
 Once you and your health care team have agreed on a treatment plan, be sure to follow it.
-Living with MPN takes a team approach, especially when it comes to your medical care.
+Living with an MPN takes a team approach, especially when it comes to your medical care.
 Be sure to report any side effects or changes quickly.

 - 4. Find others in a similar situation.

-People with MPN can feel

-isolated.
-Loss of hope, loneliness,

-and worry about the future are

-some of the social and emotional

-challenges of living with MPN.

-Connect with others who can

-understand what you are going

-through via the Internet or a local

-support group.

-- 5. Accept help when it is offered.

-Coping with some of the day-to-day tasks when you have an MPN can be hard.
+People with an MPN can feel isolated.
+Loss of hope, loneliness and worry about the future are some of the social and emotional challenges of living with an MPN.
+Connect with others who can understand what you are going through via the Internet, a peer one-on-one program, or a local support group. - 5.
+Accept help when it is offered.
+Coping with some of the day-today tasks when you have an MPN can be hard.
 Don't be afraid to ask others for the specific kind of help you want and need.
 Give your friends and family an opportunity to feel good by accepting their help.
-Use an online scheduler (see the recommended resources) to help you get the kind of help you need when you need it.

-- 6. Learn to manage your stress.
-To manage stress, you can learn to meditate, do yoga or tai chi, listen to music, visit with a friend, or take a walk.
+Use an online scheduler (see the recommended resources) to help you get the kind of help you need when you need it. - 6.
+Learn to manage your stress.
+To manage stress, you can learn to meditate, do yoga or tai chi, listen to music, visit with a friend or take a walk.
 Set aside a portion of time every day to practice your stress management techniques.
 Even a short time can make a big difference.